themarcusaurelius/coronaVirus/README.md

 ### Start The Node.js Server
-Open a terminal in the code editor and run the following command:
+Open a terminal in the code editor and run the following command in the root directory:

 ```
 npm run server